On Leveraging Unlabeled Data for Concurrent Positive-Unlabeled Classification and Robust Generation: Experiment

 \section{Experiment}

+We first show the reciprocal performance of robust generation and classification via CNI-CGAN.
+Next, we suggest our proposal is robust against the initial accuracy of PU classifiers as well as the data distribution of the unlabeled dataset.

-\textbf{Experimental Setup} We perform our approaches and several baselines on MNIST, Fashion-MNIST and CIFAR-10.
-We select the first 5 classes on MNIST and 5 non-clothes classes on Fashion-MNIST respectively for $K+1$ classification~($K=5$).
-To verify the consistent effectiveness of our method in the standard binary PU setting, we pick the 4 categories of transportation tools in CIFAR-10 as the one-class positive dataset.
-As for the baselines, the first is \textit{CGAN-P}, where a Vanilla CGAN~\cite{mirza2014conditional} is trained only on limited positive data.
-Another natural baseline is \textit{CGAN-A} where a Vanilla CGAN is trained on all data with labels given by the PU classifier.
-The last baseline is RCGAN-U~\cite{thekumparampil2018robustness} where the confusion matrix is totally learnable while training.
-For fair comparisons, we choose the same GAN architecture, and more details about hyper-parameters can be found in Appendix~\ref{appendix:experiement}.
+\textbf{Experimental Setup.} We perform our approaches and several baselines on MNIST, Fashion-MNIST, and CIFAR-10.
+We select the first five classes on MNIST and five non-clothes classes on Fashion-MNIST, respectively, for $K+1$ classification~($K=5$).
+To verify the consistent effectiveness of our method in the standard binary PU setting, we pick the four categories of transportation tools in CIFAR-10 as the one-class positive dataset.
+As for the baselines, the first is \textbf{CGAN-P}, where a Vanilla CGAN~\cite{mirza2014conditional} is trained only on limited positive data.
+Another natural baseline is \textbf{CGAN-A} where a Vanilla CGAN is trained on all data with labels given by the PU classifier.
+The last baseline is \textbf{RCGAN-U}~\cite{thekumparampil2018robustness}, where the confusion matrix is learnable while training.
+For fair comparisons, we choose the same GAN architecture.
+Through a line search of hyper-parameters, we choose $\kappa$ as 0.75, $\beta$ as 5.0, and $\lambda=0.99$ across all the datasets.

-\textbf{Evaluation} For MNIST and Fashion-MNIST, we mainly use \textit{Generator Label Accuracy}~\cite{thekumparampil2018robustness} and \textit{PU Accuracy} to evaluate the quality of generated images. \textit{Generator Label Accuracy} compares specified $y$ from CGANs to the true class of the generated examples through a pre-trained (almost) oracle classifier $f$.
+\textbf{Evaluation Metrics.} For MNIST and Fashion-MNIST, we mainly use \textbf{\textit{Generator Label Accuracy}}~\cite{thekumparampil2018robustness} and \textbf{\textit{Increased PU Accuracy}} to evaluate the quality of generated images.
+Generator Label Accuracy compares specified $y$ from CGANs to the true class of the generated examples through a pre-trained (almost) oracle classifier $f$.
 In experiments, we pre-trained two $K\!+\!1$ classifiers with 99.28$\%$ and 98.23$\%$ accuracy on the two datasets, respectively.
-Additionally, the increased \textit{PU Accuracy} measures the closeness between generated data distribution and test (almost real) data distribution for the PU classification, serving as a key indicator to reflect the quality of generated images.
-For CIFAR 10, we take the \textit{Inception Score} into consideration.
+Additionally, the increased PU Accuracy measures the closeness between generated data distribution and test (almost real) data distribution for the PU classification, serving as a key indicator to reflect the quality of generated images.
+For CIFAR 10, we use both \textbf{\textit{Inception Score}}~\cite{salimans2016improved} to evaluate the quality of the generated samples and the increased PU Accuracy to quantify the improvement of generated samples on the PU classification.